ChrstphrHll/npc_gen/students/Sammen Axilya.md

   int: 13
   str: 15
   wis: 12
-track: Diplomacy
-trait: Nobody stays angry at me or around me for long, since I can defuse any amount of tension.
-trait1: Dedicated
-trait2: Absentminded
 year: 2
+guild: Jettenia
+partyID: 26
 ---
 # Sammen Axilya
 ---
 ### Description
 - 2nd year Human Paladin in Jettenia
-- straight platinum hair that's geled back, Pale Blue eyes, and Tan skin
+- straight platinum hair that's geled back, Gray eyes, and Tan skin
 - Is Dedicated and Absentminded, and has Creativity as their ideal

 ### Organizations